SoftwareBrothers/adminjs-dev/docs-src/tutorials/custom-dashboard.md

-By default AdminBro comes with the simple dashboard.
+By default AdminJS comes with the simple dashboard.
 You can easily modify it by adding some widgets.

 ### how to change default dashboard

-You can pass your own dashboard class to the AdminBro via [options]{@link AdminBroOptions}
+You can pass your own dashboard class to the AdminJS via [options]{@link AdminJSOptions}

 ```
 const DashboardPage = require('./dashboard-page')

-const adminBroOptions = {
+const adminJsOptions = {
   ...
   databases: [...],
   resources: [...],